IAG: Input-aware Backdoor Attack on VLM-based Visual Grounding: Backgrounds

-\textbf{Vision-language Models.} Vision-language models (VLMs) have achieved remarkable progress in integrating visual and linguistic information.
-The introduction of CLIP~\cite{radford2021learning} established strong cross-modal alignment, laying the foundation for advancements.
-Models such as BLIP-2~\cite{li2023blip2} and Flamingo~\cite{alayrac2022flamingo} further extended related work.
-Recently, large VLMs have demonstrated superior performance in generation across modalities.
-Proprietary models such as GPT-4o~\cite{openai2023gpt4}, Claude-4~\cite{anthropic2025claude}, and the Gemini series~\cite{gemini2024} adopt unified architectures that enable strong generalization across tasks.
-In parallel, open-source models have also made huge contributions.
-Llava~\cite{liu2023visual}, Qwen series~\cite{bai2023qwenvl} are famous ones.
+\textbf{Vision-Language Models.} VLMs have made significant advancements in integrating visual and linguistic information.
+Recently, large VLMs usually consist of an embedding layer, a visual encoder and an LLM.
+They have demonstrated superior generation performance across modalities, and we focus mainly on these models.
+Proprietary models such as GPT-4o~\cite{achiam2023gpt}, Claude-4~\cite{anthropic2025claude}, and the Gemini series~\cite{team2023gemini} adopt unified architectures, facilitating strong generalization across tasks.
+Concurrently, open-source models have also made substantial contributions, with notable examples including LlaVA~\cite{liu2023visual}, the Qwen series~\cite{bai2023qwenvl, bai2025qwen2}, and the InternVL series~\cite{chen2024expanding}.\looseness=-1

-\textbf{Visual Grounding.} Visual grounding refers to localizing a specific object or region in an image based on a natural language expression.
-Traditional approaches rely on datasets such as RefCOCO, RefCOCO+~\cite{kazemzadeh2014referitgame, yu2016modeling}, and specialized object detection or segmentation models.
-Recently, large-scale VLMs have shown strong potential for grounding.
-Zeng et al.~\cite{zeng2024compositional} demonstrated that pretrained models inherently encode grounding capabilities.
-Similarly, Yang et al.~\cite{yang2023amc} encourage alignment between Grad-CAM explanations and human-annotated regions.
-Qwen2.5-VL and relative works~\cite{wang2024generative, bai2025qwen2} introduce prompting a generative VLM to directly generate grounding results without classification.
-These studies collectively suggest that modern VLMs possess grounding capabilities, and, as well, safe grounding for VLMs can be an increasingly concerning topic.
+\textbf{Visual Grounding and VLMs for Visual Grounding.} Visual grounding involves localizing a specific object or region within an image based on a natural language expression.
+It is typically an open-vocabulary task~\cite{kamath2021mdetr}, as the objects to be grounded can vary significantly from image to image.
+Traditional approaches have introduced datasets such as those in~\cite{kazemzadeh2014referitgame, yu2016modeling} and depend on specialized object detection or segmentation models~\cite{deng2021transvg}.

+Recently, large-scale VLMs have shown strong potential for grounding. \citet{zeng2024compositional} demonstrated that pretrained models inherently encode grounding capabilities.
+Qwen2.5-VL, Ferret and other works~\cite{wang2024generative, bai2025qwen2, youferret, chen2024expanding} have introduced techniques to prompt generative VLMs to directly produce grounding results without relying on classification.